logo

 When you choose the automatic refill feature (see below), any payments based on that will go into the non-expiring balance.

-When you change your monthly plan, you will immediately be charged the amount of the new montly fee (without changing the date of the billing cycles).
+When you change your plan, you will immediately be charged the amount of the new recurring fee (without changing the date of the billing cycles).
 This fee will also go to the non-expiring balance.

 When you have an expiring balance and a non-expiring balance, Admin Companion usage is always deducted from the expiring balance first, until this is fully consumed.
 Only then, the non-expiring balance is consumed.

-Automatic Refill feature: Standard behaviour is, that in case of full consumption of all your balances, Admin Comanion client declines further requests with an "Account limit reached" message in the log file.
+Automatic Refill feature: Standard behaviour is, that in case of full consumption of all your balances, Admin Comanion client declines further requests with an "Account limit reached" message.

 If you activate the Automatic Refill feature, Admin Companion automatically charges your payment method again, when you consumed all your balances within a billing cycle.
 Any refills go to the non-expiring balance, which follows the mechanisms, as described above.

-Refill is always the same amount, as the monthly fee.
+Refill is always the same amount, as the recurring fee.

 Don't forget to click on "Update Account Settings" after changing the auto-refill to become effective.

-Transactions: On the Account page you also can see your last 30 transactions (like monthly payments, refills, payment method changes, etc.)
+Transactions: On the Account page you also can see your last 30 transactions (like recurring payments, refills, payment method changes, etc.)

 My Subscription